-B. The Commission shall distribute this plan to those who will be responsible for its implementation, other interested persons, and the public, and seek their review and comments.
+D. The task force shall, prior to implementation, distribute this plan to those who will be responsible for its implementation, other interested persons and the public and seek their review and comments.

-C. The Commission shall annually review its plan for responding to a public health emergency.
+E. The task force shall annually review, and revise as necessary, with public review and comment its plan for responding to a catastrophic health emergency.